se-buw/fm4se-satsolving/README.md

 **b.** Provide a formula $\varphi$, where $\models \varphi$  does not hold.
 - https://play.formal-methods.net/?check=VAL&p=task-1b

-Submit the translation to limboole and the answer it produces.
+Submit the permalink of the translation to limboole.
-Submit the translations of the relevant checks in limboole syntax and the answers limboole produces in each case (4 checks).

 ## Task 2
 Provide two folmulas $\varphi$-